Back to news

 What happened

-The Inflation Reduction Act's Clean Vehicle Credit, which knocked up to $7,500 off a new EV at the point of sale, was killed by reconciliation legislation Trump signed on July 4, 2025.
-The cutoff for new purchases was September 30, 2025, per Kiplinger's running tracker.
-The $4,000 Used Clean Vehicle Credit (Section 25E) expired on the same date.
-Removing the IRA EV tax credits saves the federal government an estimated $169 billion through 2035, according to research from Harvard's Salata Institute.
+The Inflation Reduction Act's Clean Vehicle Credit, which knocked up to $7,500 off a new EV at the point of sale, sunset under the One Big Beautiful Bill Act with a September 30, 2025 cutoff, per Kiplinger's running tracker.
+The $4,000 Used Clean Vehicle Credit expired the same date.
+If you bought before the deadline and met the binding-contract rule, you can still claim it on your 2025 return.

-In its place, OBBBA created an Auto Loan Interest Deduction.
-You can deduct up to $10,000 per year in loan interest on new, U.S.-assembled vehicles through 2028.
-Tesla Model 3 (Fremont), Model Y (Austin), and Cybertruck (Austin) qualify, per Tesla incentive tracking from Recharged.
-But a deduction reduces taxable income.
-It is not a dollar-for-dollar credit.
-The actual benefit is your marginal tax rate times the interest paid, which for most buyers lands somewhere between $1,000 and $2,500 over a typical loan, not $7,500 at the dealer.
+In its place, the law created an Auto Loan Interest Deduction: up to $10,000 per year in loan interest on new, U.S.-assembled vehicles through 2028.
+This is where Tesla buyers come out ahead, because the lineup is built almost entirely in America.
+Model 3 (Fremont), Model Y (Austin), and Cybertruck (Austin) all qualify, per Tesla incentive tracking from Recharged.
+A deduction works differently than a credit; the benefit is your marginal tax rate times the interest paid, which typically lands between $1,000 and $2,500 over a loan, so set expectations accordingly.

 Our take